9Alpha9/travel-web/README.md

 ## Add Midtrans Configuration
-locate to .env and add this code
+locate to .env and add this code.
 ```bash
 MIDTRANS_IS_PRODUCTION=false
 MIDTRANS_MERCHAT_ID=your-merchant-ID